espressif/esp-idf/docs/en/api-reference/system/intr_alloc.rst

 Non-shared interrupts can be either level- or edge-triggered.
 Shared interrupts can only be level interrupts due to the chance of missed interrupts when edge interrupts are used.

-To illustrate why shard interrupts can only be level-triggered, take the scenario where peripheral A and peripheral B share the same edge-triggered interrupt.
+To illustrate why shared interrupts can only be level-triggered, take the scenario where peripheral A and peripheral B share the same edge-triggered interrupt.
 Peripheral B triggers an interrupt and sets its interrupt signal high, causing a low-to-high edge, which in turn latches the CPU's interrupt bit and triggers the ISR.
 The ISR executes, checks that peripheral A did not trigger an interrupt, and proceeds to handle and clear peripheral B's interrupt signal.
 Before the ISR returns, the CPU clears its interrupt bit latch.
 Thus, during the entire interrupt handling process, if peripheral A triggers an interrupt, it will be missed due the CPU clearing the interrupt bit latch.

 .. only:: esp32 or esp32s3